aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.pattern.md

 ## Matrix.Pattern enum

-The possible patterns the vector can follow to cover the matrix
+The possible patterns the array can follow to cover the matrix

 <b>Signature:</b>